Question 9: Have you clearly defined the project roles and responsibilities?

 - Responsible for user acceptance testing the product or service.

 - Contracted to supply products and services to the project.

 The roles and responsibilities for managing the project must be fully documented and adapted to suit the size and complexity of the project and the skills of the organisation.

 - Lack of leadership and commitment from the Steering Committee.

-- Disconnection between the Project Team and Steering Committee, for example discussions not open and honest.
+- Disconnection between the Project Team and Steering Committee, such as, discussions not open and honest.

-One of the many roles of the Project Manager is to actively 'drive' the Steering Committee ensuring that regular meetings take place, providing clear agendas, ensuring that key decisions are made and actions are followed up.
+One of the many roles of the Project Manager is to actively 'drive' the Steering Committee, making sure that regular meetings take place, providing clear agendas, making sure that key decisions are made, and actions are followed up.

 Warning Sign!
-The sponsor fails to attend scheduled project review meetings.
+The Business Sponsor fails to attend scheduled project review meetings.